Estimating True Beliefs in Opinion Dynamics with Social Pressure: Introduction

-The analysis in \cite{socialPressure2021} is primarily focused on studying whether inherent beliefs are recoverable using an aggregate estimator.
+The Interacting P\'{o}lya Urn model in \cite{socialPressure2021} was developed to capture the case of agents who lie about their true beliefs in order to fit in with their social environment, i.e. at each step they each have an \emph{inherent (true) belief} (known only to them) and a \emph{declared opinion}, which may not agree.
+The mechanics of the dynamics was motivated by the well-known Bradley-Terry-Luce discrete choice model, in which an agent's declaration probability is proportional to the number of times she observes an opinion.
+The analysis in \cite{socialPressure2021} is primarily focused on studying whether inherent beliefs are recoverable from unreliable declared opinions using an aggregate estimator, in order to estimate outcomes in cases where agents' declared opinions are influenced by social pressure while their actions depend only on their true beliefs (for instance, which candidate they vote for).
 This is carried out by establishing the convergence of the dynamics in the network and analyzing the equilibrium state, though the analysis is limited to the complete graph and all agents having the same amount of resistance to social pressure.
-In \cite{opinionDynamicsPart1}, the authors generalize this result to allow for any network structure and for any bias parameters.
-They found that the proportion of declared opinions of each agent converges almost surely to an equilibrium point in any network configuration.
+In \cite{opiniondynamicsCDC}, the authors study the convergence properties of the Interacting P\'{o}lya Urn model introduced in \cite{socialPressure2021} on arbitrary undirected networks, finding that the proportion of declared opinions of each agent converges almost surely to an equilibrium point in any network configuration.
 They also determined necessary and sufficient conditions for a network to approach consensus.
-We note that the definition of consensus used for the interacting P\'{o}lya urn model is that all agents will declare a single opinion (all `0' or all `1') with probability tending to $1$.
+We note that the definition of consensus used for the Interacting P\'{o}lya Urn model is that all agents declare a single opinion (all `0' or all `1') with probability tending to $1$ \revisetwo{as the process progresses}.